Olukeye/movies-app/README.md

 If the output is not the version of your nodejs installation, install nodejs from [here](https://nodejs.org/en/download/)

-After installing nodejs, and if you prrfare yarn , you can install [yarn](https://www.npmjs.com/package/yarn) if you don't have it then install the project's dependencies:
+After installing nodejs, and if you prefare to use yarn , you can install [yarn](https://www.npmjs.com/package/yarn) if you don't have it then install the project's dependencies: